Skarsnik/QUsb2snes/LinuxREADME.md

-For now QUsb2Snes Linux integration is pretty bad (especially configuration file)
+For now QUsb2Snes Linux integration is not great.
+It need work on other application detection.

 # Compiling